 How well have you protected yourself?

-The ideal time to get protection is while you are a medical student (years 1-4), resident or fellow at an Ontario university because:
+The ideal time to get protection is while you are a medical student (years 1-4), resident or fellow because:

 Since disability is your biggest risk before age 65, get disability insurance first.
-You can add critical illness insurance now too.
-You prequalify for overhead expense insurance now which lets you add coverage after you start your practice,
+You can add critical illness insurance too.
+You prequalify for overhead expense insurance, which lets you add coverage after you start your practice.

 What about life insurance?

-Death is the lowest probability risk before age 65 — much lower than the risks of a disability or critical illness.
-There's no harm in adding some coverage now.
-Why not start by first protecting against the more likely risks?
+Death is the lowest probability risk you face before age 65 — much lower than the risks of a disability or critical illness.
+While there’s no harm in adding some coverage now, why not start by first protecting against the more likely risks?

-Once you start your practice, incur debt or have dependents, you can get life insurance — or add more life insurance.
-Once you're incorporated, permanent cash value life insurance offers tax advantages to:
+Once you start your practice, incur debt or have dependents, you can get life insurance — or add more if you already have some.
+Once you’re incorporated, permanent cash value life insurance offers advantages such as: